kazurayam/ConditionalTestCaseExecutionInTestSuite/docs/index.md

 -   [ConditionalTestCaseExecutionInTestSuite-demo](https://github.com/kazurayam/ConditionalTestCaseExecutionInTestSuite-demo)

-In this repository, I have a Katalon Studio project with a Test Suite named `TSa`.
+In this repository, you will find a [Katalon Studio](https://katalon.com/) project with a Test Suite named `TSa`.
 The `TSa` consists of 4 Test Cases: `TCa1`, `TCa2`, `TCa3` and `TCa4`.
 The `TSa` will invoke 4 Test Cases just sequentially.
-The `TCa1`, `TCa2` and `TCa4` --- these run quickly in a few seconds; but the `TCa3` could run long (20 secs, 2 minutes, 20 minutes, 2 hours …​).
+The `TCa1`, `TCa2` and `TCa4` --- these 3 will finish quickly in a few seconds; but the `TCa3` could run long (20 seconds, actually).

 Regardless accidentally or intentionally, the `TCa2` could fail.
-Even if the `TCa2` failed, the Test Suite `TSa` will continue invoking the following Test cases `TCa3` and `TCa4`.
-See the following screenshot.
+Even if the `TCa2` failed, the Test Suite `TSa` will continue invoking the following Test cases `TCa3` and `TCa4`, as the following screenshot shows:

 ![1 TSa](./images/1_TSa.png)

+Please note that:

+1. The Test Case `TCa2` failed intentionally.

+2. The Test Case `TCa3` was invoked and took 20 seconds to finish.

+3. The Test Suite `TSa` took 23 seconds to finish.

 Now I introduce a condition:

-> When the `TCa2` failed, I do not like to wait for the long-running `TCa3` to finish, because (due to some sensible reasons) the `TCa3` is not worth executing if its preceding `TCa2` failed.
-Rather I want the Test Suite to stop so that I can start debugging the `TCa2` as soon as possible.
+> When the `TCa2` failed, I do not like to wait for the `TCa3` to finish, because the `TCa3` is no longer worth executing (due to some reasons) when its predecessor `TCa2` failed.
+Rather I want to stop the Test Suite as soon as possible so that I can start debugging the `TCa2`.

-In the Katalon Studio GUI, I would be watching it and would notice any failures during a Test Suite run.
-Then I would able stop the Test Suite by some manual intervention (clicking a "stop" button).
-But in the Katalon Runtime Engine, we have very little chance to intervene the progress of a Test Suite run.
+In the Katalon Studio GUI, I would keep watching it.
+I would notice any failures during a Test Suite runs, and I would able to stop the Test Suite by some manual intervention (clicking a "stop" button).

+But the Katalon Runtime Engine provides very little chance to intervene the progress of a Test Suite run.
 When the `TCa2` failed, still the `TCa3` will be invoked.
-We are supposed to wait for the `TCa3` to finish.
-We have no other option.
-This is the problem.
+We have to wait for the `TCa3` to finish (for 20 seconds, 2 minutes, 20 minutes or possibly 2 hours) before we can start trouble-shooting the \`TCa2’s failure'.
+No other option is provided by Katalon.

 ## Proposed Solution